TeamTopologies/Independent-Service-Heuristics/README.md

     - Is there sufficient value to customers and the organization that the value would be clearly recognized?
 10. **Product Decisions**: Would the team working on this thing be able to "own" their own product roadmap and the product direction?
     - Does this thing provide discrete value in a well-defined sphere of execution?
-    - Can the team define their own roadmap based on what they discover is best for the product and its users, or is the team always driven by the requirements and priorities of other teams?
+    - Can the team define their own roadmap based on what they discover is best for the product and its users (so that the team is not driven by the requirements and priorities of other teams)?

 ## Further considerations